Support Groups and Social Support

 Self-help and support groups are different from counseling sessions.
 These groups may last for only a few sessions or they may be ongoing.

 - Are run by members of the group.
 Group members help each other solve problems.

 - Meet regularly, usually once a week.
 Some groups may meet only as needed.

-- Can be attended by both the person who has the condition and his or her family and friends.
+- Can be attended by both the person who has the condition and family and friends.
 Membership may vary.
 Talk with someone in the group before attending for the first time.

 - Usually work best if all members participate.
 It is not important to talk in the group, especially if it is your first time.
 Listening (and offering silent encouragement by smiling and paying attention) is also a way of taking part.